k3po/k3po/SPEC.md

 The downstream request is regarded out of order -

-* if the sequence number of first downstream request is NOT the value specified during [Opening Handshake](#opening-handshake)
+* if the sequence number of first downstream request is NOT an increment of 1 compared to the value specified during [Opening Handshake](#opening-handshake)
 * if the sequence number of a downstream request is NOT an increment of 1 compared to that of preceding downstream request

 If the `.ki` query parameter is present with value `p`, see [Buffering Proxies](#buffering-proxies) for further server